Credit Hour and Delivery

 Delivery Types

-• Collective Learning – Lecture or active learning takes place primarily in a physical classroom setting.
+• On-Campus – Lecture or active learning takes place primarily in a physical classroom setting.

-• Learning on the Go – Geographically distributed students learn while on the go, using scheduled Zoom sessions.
+• Online – Geographically distributed students learn from their home or office, using scheduled Teams sessions.

-• Contextual Learning – Students learn from one or more contexts moderated by an instructor.
-(DMin Only)
+• Contextual – Students learn from one or more contexts, many with supervision by a mentor, all moderated by an instructor.

 Distance Delivery Models